erjdev/vite-react-components/README.md

 ## Getting Started

-In order to get started with this repository, you will need to ensure you have all the required dependencies / software installed and need to run an initial setup.
+In order to get started with this repository, you will need to ensure you have prerequisite software; once that is complete, an initial setup will need to be performed.

 ### Prerequisites